plus3it/watchmaker/docs/customization/ConfigYaml.md

 # Dissecting The `config.yaml` File

-The stock config.yaml file has five top-level directives or directive-dictionaries:
+The stock config.yaml file has five top-level directives or directive-maps:

 - `watchmaker_version`
 - `all`